Wa1tee/IRCbot-in-Haskell/README.md

 # IRCbot-in-Haskell
-Run by using runhaskell botti.hs
+Run by using runhaskell botti.hs or compile with GHC

 So far knows the commands: